wurstscript/WurstScript/manual.md

 ## Init blocks
 Another package feature are init blocks.
-Every package can have one init block anywhere inside it.
+Every package can have one or multiple init blocks anywhere inside it.
-All operations inside the init block of a package are being executed at mapstart.
+All operations inside the init block of a package are executed at mapstart.

 At the beginning of an init block you can assume that all global variables inside the current package are initialized.

+	package MyPackage
+		init
+			print("this is the initblock)

 *Note:* Since wc3 has a micro op limitation, too many operations inside init-blocks may stop it from fully executing.
 In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.